compromise-evident/LeptonKit/README.md

 # Plan to prove interaction:

-If I take a metal tube that's reflective on the inside, fill it with this oil, and point it at the sun, I should get a higher photon count than if pointed away because individual particles spend more time in the oil--more time to catch particles in their phase change or whatever possesses them to interact.
-(I might have to build a sun-follower and autonom-ize self-record for over a year just get good numbers.)
+If I take a metal tube that's reflective on the inside, fill it with mineral oil, and point it at the sun, I should get a higher photon count than if pointed away because individual neutrinos spend more time in the oil--more time to catch the neutrino in its phase change or whatever possesses it to interact.
+(I might have to build a sun-follower and autonom-ize audio-record for over a year just get good numbers.)

 # Relation to overkill infosec: